 Here's where I post about my current role-playing game design consulting, with the permission of the clients.
 Sometimes it's a text piece, sometimes it's video or audio.
 Sometimes it's a discussion, and sometimes it's a playtesting session.

 I do not insert my own design, writing, or editing into others' games.
-I engage with your goals and your aesthetic priorities to help you see your way through the questions or struggles you may have, to provide new information or perspectives, to listen, and to ask the tough questions.
+I engage with your goals and your aesthetic priorities to help you see your way through the questions or struggles you may have, to provide new information or perspectives, to play a little bit, to listen, and to ask the tough questions.
 Check out any of the posts and videos to see how it goes, and whether you'd like it.

 - If you want to become a client, please click on the "Come into the Lab" link to contact me for initial discussion.

 - If we agree it's a good fit, then the fee is 1000 SEK + VAT (250 SEK) for three sessions.

 I’m spacing out the discussion of Tor’s project post by post, because it’s in such an early stage that each chat we have turns into a big block, or stage, of the process.
 If I’m not mistaken, this one is pretty much the turning point from “playing D&D 5th edition on purpose” to “his own actual game using the 5th edition OGL.”

 With great thanks to Petteri, Santiago, and Paul, we enjoyed diving pretty deep into the game, with more to go.
 Given four briefly-described choices from Petteri for our starting short-story piece, we used From the World of Old, which concerns a dragon who wakes into the developing civilized world (not really historical, but symbolic thereof) and decides to make his way there in human form.